-Academics at Olympic View
+Academics Over View

 There is always something exciting happening at Olympic View Elementary School!
 Our diverse learning community nurtures the development of the whole child.
 Our strong academic program is infused with art, technology, drama, movement, music and social skillsdevelopment.
 By teaching our students in the ways they learn best, we help make sure every child experiences success every day.

 In addition to implementing the Seattle School District Academic Standards, we have integrated technology and arts instruction into allof our classrooms.
 Additionally, our teachers are implementing National Science Foundation inquiry based science and National Urban Alliancebest practices in literacy instruction.
 Our highly trained and dedicated teaching staff is comprised of professionals who are well versed in current theories of teaching and learning.

 Highlights of Learning at Olympic View Elementary

 - Multi-Arts instruction (integrated visual and performing arts) for all students in grades K-5.

 - Instrumental music instruction for students in grade 5.